bscotch/stitch/README.md

 #### Module Import Notes <a id="modules-notes"></a>

 + **All data is overwritten** in the target for module assets.
 Any changes you've made that aren't also in the source module will be lost forever.
-The exception to this is Texture and Audio Group membership when you use the PDK's system to manage those.
+The exception to this is Texture and Audio Group membership when you use Stitch's system to manage those.
 + Only **resources** (e.g. sprites, objects, scripts, etc -- the things in the IDE's resource tree) and **IncludedFiles** are importable.
 + Module assets in the target that are *not* in the source are moved to a folder called "MODULE_CONFLICTS".
 + Failed imports may result in broken projects.
 Failures result from conflicts between the source and target, in particular when a resource in each has the same name but different type, or is in a different module.

 ### External Asset Importers <a id="import-asset"></a>

 Managing art, audio, and file assets can be quite painful.
 These things should always be part of some sort of pipeline, but GMS2 does not provide built-in pipeline tooling.
-This SDK provides mechanisms to import external content into GMS2 projects, so that you can build pipelines appropriate to your technology stack.
+Stitch provides mechanisms to import external content into GMS2 projects, so that you can build pipelines appropriate to your technology stack.

 For example, if your audio team dumps their files into a shared Dropbox folder, you can use the CLI to batch-import from that folder.
 This will update all existing sound assets and add any new ones, using the filenames as Gamemaker assets names.
 No manual steps required!